leobudima/vrp/docs/src/examples/pragmatic/basics/max-work-duration.md

 # Maximum Work Duration

-This example demonstrates how to use the `maxWorkDuration` limit to control the maximum amount of time vehicles can spend on actual service work, separate from travel time, waiting time, and breaks.
+This example demonstrates how to use the `maxWorkDuration` limit to control the maximum amount of time vehicles can spend on a route, measured from arrival at the first job to departure from the last job.

 ## Problem

 In this scenario, we have:

--   **Limited Technicians**: Field technicians with 6-hour daily work limits due to labor regulations
+-   **Limited Technicians**: Field technicians with 8-hour work duration limits due to labor regulations.
--   **Unlimited Technician**: Senior technician without work duration restrictions but higher cost
+-   **Unlimited Technician**: Senior technician without work duration restrictions but at a higher cost.
--   **Service Calls**: Various duration service calls that need to be efficiently scheduled
+-   **Service Calls**: Various service calls that need to be efficiently scheduled.

 ## Use Case

 Maximum work duration limits are important for:

--   **Labor regulations**: Compliance with maximum allowable working hours per shift
+-   **Labor regulations**: Compliance with maximum allowable working hours per shift.
--   **Union agreements**: Contractual limitations on billable hours
+-   **Union agreements**: Contractual limitations on total on-the-job time.
--   **Service capacity**: Ensuring technicians maintain productive time ratios
--   **Cost control**: Managing overtime and premium hour costs
+-   **Cost control**: Managing overtime and ensuring efficient use of driver time.
--   **Work-life balance**: Preventing technician burnout through reasonable work limits
+-   **Work-life balance**: Preventing technician burnout by limiting the span of the workday.

 ## Sample